 - Who will actively participate in the service?
 Who will do readings, give the eulogy, or perform other roles at the funeral?
 Who will be the pallbearers?

-- What music will play or be performed at the wake or funeral?
+- What music will play or performed at the wake or funeral?

 The family usually decides on the type of funeral service and what it will include.
-The funeral home coordinates the wake and has personnel on hand throughout the service.
+The funeral home coordinates the wake and has personnel throughout the service.

 If the family contacts the church or other location where the services will be held, the funeral home will coordinate the dates and times of the viewing, service, and burial.